 Impacts of Eddy Coherency on Chlorophyll-a Concentration

-In this remote sensing project, we use a Lagrangian perspective to re-examine the idealized assumption that mesoscale eddies are laterally coherent with the ability to trap and transport phytoplankton populations.
-We find that the trapping strengths of features in a subtropical gyre evolve over their lifetimes, and only half are strictly Lagrangian coherent at any given time.
+In this satellite remote sensing project, we used a Lagrangian perspective to re-examine the idealized assumption that mesoscale eddies are laterally coherent, or strictly trapping.
+Counter to expectations, we found only half of eddies in the North Pacific are strictly Lagrangian coherent at any given time, and their trapping strengths evolve over their lifetimes.
 This effects the concentration of phytoplankton observed in eddies, where trapping locally elevates patches of chlorophyll concentration more so than their leaky counterparts.
 Nevertheless, leaky eddies also alter chlorophyll concentrations and their contribution to primary productivity may be underestimated because these biological responses are not preserved for long timescales.

 Publications: